HacktheTime/BBsentials/README.md

 If you don't want to use a Full texturepack there are texturepacks with only the hub ui and another with only Splash hub over in the release Section.

 Depenendencies:
-1.20.2: mod menu, cloth config, fabric api
+1.20.2: mod menu, cloth configManager, fabric api

 1.8.9: nothing